CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 Rerun the E2E test and it passes, and we see Sushi Place added to the restaurant list.
 Our feature is complete!

-Start the API and your app and try out creating a restaurant for real.
+Try out creating a restaurant for real.
 Reload the page to make sure it's really saved to the server.

 ![Restaurant created](./images/5-1-restaurant-created.png)